 Sidonia no Kishi: Daikyuu Wakusei Seneki is without a doubt one of the best anime of the year thus far, and one I find almost impossible to dislike unless you have some serious issues with the excessive CGI usage.
 I find it very reminiscent of Shingeki no Kyojin except that it's sci-fi instead of fantasy, which only makes it even stranger to me that so few people have tried watching Sidonia given how popular Shingeki no Kyojin is.
 Anyway, the point is that Sidonia is one of the most captivating and just plain impressive series I've seen in a long time and I have almost nothing negative to say about it at all.
 Yes, the pacing is a bit uneven and yes, the CGI will turn off a lot of people but other than that... it's truly an excellent anime from start to finish.
 Especially episode 11 is probably the best episode of the year thus far.

-It's truly perplexing to see how Sidonia no Kishi (Knights of Sidonia) is constantly overlooked by many anime fans.
-It's a show that have the formula for mainstream success.
-With a dense bishounen protagonist that catches the fancy of all the female cast, a premise that warrants lots of over the top carnage and shock factor moments and a easy to consume setup that requires very little thought to buy into, and even lesser thought to grasp.
-It's easy to watch, easy to merchandise and easily made for mass consumption.
-But for reasons beyond comprehension it's only viewed by a few stragglers that come upon it by happenstance or it's small devoted fanbase.
-While I'm not promoting this as anything you need to rush out to watch on a fly, since it isn't anything noteworthy critically, but for a show that offers mindless entertainment it's certainly up there in watchability.
+It's truly perplexing to see how often anime enthusiasts overlook Sidonia no Kishi (Knights of Sidonia).
+It's a show with a tried-and-true formula for mainstream success.
+With a dense bishounen protagonist that catches the fancy of all the female characters, a premise that warrants lots of over-the-top carnage and narrative twists, a simple setup that requires very little qualifiers to buy into, and even less thought process to grasp; it's easy to watch, easy to merchandise, and made for mass consumption.
+But for reasons beyond comprehension, it's only viewed by a few stragglers that come upon it by happenstance, with the only reasoning I could

-Tanikaze harem game is strong as fuck.
-If Kirito is the king of harems then Tanikaze is the undisputed God.
-Nothing with a vagina can resist his awkward shounen-esc charm, even Guanas want his D. He even made nonsexual people to change to female just for a chance to be with him.
-He's the Chuck Norris of harems.
+Tanikaze's harem game is strong as fuck!
+If Kirito is the king of harems, then Tanikaze is the undisputed God!
+Nothing with a vagina can resist his awkward autistic charms.
+From chimeras to full-fledged Gaunas, if it's sentient, the urge to drop their coochie on him is too strong to withstand.
+He even made asexual people change their gender to female just for a chance to be with him.
+He's HaremGOD-sama, and he's coming fo yo bitch!

-While not up to snuff with the first installment, season 2 of Sidonia no Kishi still had it's intense moments.
-It may not have been as consistent but it's still a nice attachment to the franchise and one I recommend to those that were followers of the 1st. read more
+While not up to snuff with the first installment, season two of Sidonia still had its moments of effectiveness.
+It may not have been as consistent or nail-biting as anything season one had to offer but it's still a nice attachment to the franchise and one I recommend to those that were followers of the first.

 Finally, the second season becomes available on Netflix as of July 3rd, and honestly I just plowed through all 12 episodes like a junkie with a drug addiction.